 * Indexes down: Dow 0.45 pct, S&P 0.56 pct, Nasdaq 0.53 pct (Updates to early afternoon)

 By Yashaswini Swamynathan

-The dollar index rose 0.3 percent after a report showed U.S. factories ramped up activity in September, shaking off a contraction in the previous month.
+The dollar index rose 0.3 percent following a report that showed U.S. factories ramped up activity in September after contracting the previous month.

-However, market reaction to the data was muted as investors await a crucial report on month hiring activity on Friday which will play a big role in the Federal Reserve's decision to raise interest rates this year.
+However, reaction was muted as investors await Friday’s jobs report, which will likely play a big role in the Federal Reserve’s decision to raise rates this year.

 Cabela’s surged 14.6 percent to $62.95 after the company said it would be acquired by Bass Pro Shops in a deal valued at about $5.5 billion.

 Declining issues outnumbered advancing ones on the NYSE by 1,911 to 978.
 On the Nasdaq, 1,778 issues fell and 960 advanced.

 The S&P 500 index showed nine new 52-week highs and five new lows, while the Nasdaq recorded 55 new highs and 24 new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D‘Silva)